1912

 THE NEWHAVEN BRANCH OF A.S.L.E. & F.

 On the 16th June, 1912, a delegation of ASLEF members from the Brighton Branch which include Bros.
-Thomas W. Hatcher (Branch Chairman), Jack Enves (Branch Secretary), F. Smith, J. Smith, Harry Funnell, F. Wilson, Freddie Queen, Albert Pope, G. Thomas, T. Leaney, T. Burtenshaw and Fred Christmas accompanied Mr W. Warwick, ASLEF District Organiser and travelled the short distance to Newhaven, with the intention to encourage the loco-men at Newhaven into forming their own Branch of A.S.L.E.F.
+Thomas W. Hatcher (Branch Chairman), Jack Enves (Branch Secretary), F. Smith, Jason Smith, Harry Funnell, F. Wilson, Freddie Queen, Albert Pope, G. Thomas, Thomas Leaney, Thomas Burtenshaw and Fred Christmas accompanied Mr W. Warwick, ASLEF District Organiser and travelled the short distance to Newhaven, with the intention to encourage the loco-men at Newhaven into forming their own Branch of A.S.L.E.F.
 The delegation was also accompanied by Bros A. E. Marshall from Eastbourne Branch and Albert (A.E.)
 Harrison from Battersea Branch (Branch Secretary).
 A special meeting was arranged to be held at the Co-operative Hall with several Newhaven loco-men in attendance.

 Newhaven Special Open Meeting